Coadjoint-orbit bosonization of a Fermi surface in a weak magnetic field: Bosonic action in a weak magnetic field

 \subsubsection{Constraining the coadjoint orbit with the magnetic translation symmetry}

-The coadjoint orbit $\mathcal{O}_{f_0}$, as the target manifold of our bosonized EFT, describes all ``allowed" deformation of the equilibrium one-particle distribution function $f_{0,\widehat\vR}(\vk,t)$.
-In our EFT, we can further constrain $\mathcal{O}_{f_0}$ {by requiring distrubution functions $f_{\widehat{\vR}}(\vk,t)$ in the target manifold} to be invariant under magnetic translation operators in $\mathbb{T}$:
+The coadjoint orbit $\mathcal{O}_{f_0}$, {describes all deformation of the one-particle distribution function $f_{0,\widehat\vR}(\vk,t)$ pertinent to the Hamiltonian evolution.
+Since the Hamiltonian are symmetric under magnetic translation, we can further constrain (see Appendix \ref{app:path} for details)} $\mathcal{O}_{f_0}$ {by requiring distrubution functions $f_{\widehat{\vR}}(\vk,t)$ in the target manifold} to be invariant under all magnetic translation operators in $\mathbb{T}$ :

-{The above condition puts constraints on both the ground state distribution function $f_{0,\widehat{\vR}}$ and the coadjoint orbit deformation $\phi_{\widehat{\vR}}$.}
+The above condition puts constraints on both the ground state distribution function $f_{0,\widehat{\vR}}$ and the coadjoint orbit deformation $\phi_{\widehat{\vR}}$.